 23. Blue Whale

-The Blue Whale is the largest and loudest animal species!
-It weighs as much as 33 elephants!
+Did you know that the blue whale is not only the largest animal species, but it’s also the loudest?
+It weighs as much as 33 elephants and their heart is the size of a Volkswagen Beetle!
 They travel every year along the West Coast of North and South America searching for food.
-Their heart is the size of a Volkswagen Beetle!

 Learn More: World Wildlife Fund